-Now that winter's here, gardeners are thinking about what plants they'll need to cover when cold weather strikes.
+In wintertime gardeners think a lot about what plants they'll need to cover when cold weather strikes.
 One plant that doesn't need protection is windmill palm.

-Windmill palm (Trachycarpus fortunei) is one of the most cold-hardy palms available.
-It grows in places as far away as Canada and Scotland, but it's also a versatile and attractive choice for North and Central Florida gardens.
+Windmill palm (Trachycarpus fortunei) is not native to Florida but is considered Florida-Friendly.
+We love this palm because it is one of the most cold hardy available.
+It grows as far north as Canada and Scotland, but it's also a versatile and attractive choice for North and Central Florida gardens.